 We were zooming downhill one afternoon.
 I tried to adjust my left pantleg, and the next thing I knew I was laying in a ditch, bleeding like a stuck pig.
 And not just any ditch.
 A nice deep ditch covered with thorns and brambles on the sides and bottom.
 The “stuck pig” part came when my Ray-Bans gashed the bridge of my nose, causing it to bleed profusely…

 The third major mishap came a mere six kilometers from Santiago, when my rear tire when flat.

 We finally got a new tube on and inflated, but then had a time getting the chain back on the derailleur.
 I finally flagged down a passing Spanish cyclist.
-He helped get that straight, but then – after he peddled his merry way – we found out there were no rear brakes, which posed a problem.
-We knew that much of the remaining six kilometers was downhill, and also that if applied too forcefully, using front-only brakes can cause a cyclist to go “ass over teakettle.”
+He helped get that straight, but then – after he peddled on his merry way – we found out there were no rear brakes, which posed a problem.
+We knew much of the remaining six kilometers was downhill, and also that if applied too forcefully, using front-only brakes can cause a cyclist to go “ass over teakettle.”

 So my brother had us switch bikes, and we both glided – carefully and gingerly – into Santiago.

 I’ll be writing on more of these adventures, including the several times I – or we – got Lost in Spain.
 But after five weeks in Spain – the last part of which included a nine-hour bus ride from Santiago to Madrid, and a 10-hour flight from Madrid to Atlanta – I can only say, with feeling: